Smart journalism on South Asia(ns) you won't find anywhere else.

 Why Bollywood Loved — and Lost — Fawad Khan

-This year marks almost five years since fans have seen the iconic Pakistani actor in Hindi cinema.
+It’s been years since fans have seen the iconic Pakistani actor in Hindi cinema.
+But they can’t seem to forget him.